Basil seed drink with lemon illustrating the daily health benefits of basil seeds

 Omega-3 Fatty Acids

 Around 71% of the fat in basil seeds is alpha-linolenic acid, or ALA.
-ALA is an omega-3 fatty acid and an essential fat, meaning the body cannot produce it and must get it from food.
+ALA is an omega-3 fatty acid and an essential fat.
+The recommended daily intake is 1.1g for women and 1.6g for men.
+One tablespoon of basil seeds delivers roughly that amount.
+The full basil seed nutrition facts guide has the exact numbers per serving.

 Antioxidants and Plant Compounds